Commodity managers warm up to metals as world economy improves

 He attributed the fund's strong third quarter performance to investments in Rio Tinto, Glencore Xstrata, Teck Resources, Vale and Freeport.
 "We were overweight in iron ore and copper holdings," he said.

-His favorite picks remain miners in copper and iron ore segments, as well as direct investments in palladium and platinum.
+His favourite picks remain miners in copper and iron ore segments, as well as direct investments in palladium and platinum.

 "We are also interested in stocks with a connection to met coal, as we think coal prices have bottomed for the time being," he said.
 Metallurgical, or coking coal, is used to make coke for the iron and steel industry.

 The bigger hybrid funds also benefited from their stock exposure, such as the $385 million BlackRock Commodities Strategies Fund, which invests about 50/50 in commodity equities and futures and returned 4.81 percent.